grbeno/mycodes/pixel_analysis/k_means_clustering/readme.txt

 	- cluster_input_correction
 		o args: clusters
-		o set minimum cluster(=1) on case (n<1, added by user)
+		o set minimum cluster(=1) on case (n<1, added by user) /* By the way, this is just a poor input validation :( */

 	- distance
 		o args: pix <- current color, color <- color to compare with